-The word share means “to see separated but with someone”.
+The word share means “to see separated but with someone.”
 In a broader sense, sharing also means to give to those in need “our diversity” and our resources for everyone’s well-being.
 So it is a question of putting together one’s ideas or means for a common benefit.

-Sharing leads to happiness thanks to diversity.
+Sharing leads to happiness, thanks to diversity.
 And isn’t this the basis on which the relationships are based?

-Love and friendships are based on sharing, on looking at each other despite the different points of view, on the value of mutual help.
+Love and friendships are based on sharing, looking at each other despite the different points of view, and the value of mutual help.
 For this reason, it is essential to teach children the high value that “sharing” takes in everyone’s life and the importance of sharing our tangible or intangible “things” with others.